WebDataRocks/react-webdatarocks/README.md

-# React module for WebDataRocks
+# React wrapper for WebDataRocks

-This repository contains the source code of the React module for WebDataRocks.
-Use it to integrate [WebDataRocks](https://www.webdatarocks.com/) with [React](https://reactjs.org/) applications.
+This repository contains the source code of the React wrapper for [WebDataRocks](https://www.webdatarocks.com/).
+Use the wrapper to integrate WebDataRocks into [React](https://react.dev/) applications.

 ## <a name="usage"></a>Usage

-Refer to the WebDataRocks' documentation for details on using the WebDataRocks React module: [Integration with React](https://www.webdatarocks.com/doc/integration-with-react/).
+Refer to the WebDataRocks documentation for details on using the WebDataRocks React wrapper: [Integration with React](https://www.webdatarocks.com/doc/integration-with-react/).

 ## <a name="sample-project"></a>Sample project